Terlig: Joseon (1392–1897 AD)

 In Joseon, the terlig was written as ch'ŏmni (帖裡; possibly pronounced tieli in Middle Korean) in a book on music called Akhak gwebom and was possibly pronounced as tieli in Middle Korean; there is an illustration of a coat with folds and a waistband in the same book.
 Some forms of terlig in Joseon were bestowed clothing from China.
-The term terlig was written as ch'ŏmni (帖裏) in the Annals of the Joseon dynasty from 1424 AD to describe presents given from the China's Ming dynasty or to describe military uniforms.
+The term terlig was written as ch'ŏmni (帖裏) in the Annals of the Joseon dynasty from 1424 AD to describe presents given from China's Ming dynasty or to describe military uniforms.
 In 1444 during the reign of King Sejong, a set of daily clothing was bestowed to the King by the Ming dynasty which included the dapho, cheolick, and gollyongpo.
 The Joseon court also bestowed cheolick to its official, including dallyeong, dapho, and cheolick.

 In Joseon, the terlig developed further with the disappearance of the waistband along with the increase in sleeve width.
 After the 17th century, the bodice of the terlig became shorter than the length of the skirt and formed a high-waistline style.
 In Joseon, the cheollik was a form of court clothing (gwanbok); it was worn by the kings and by civil and military officials.

 Ilkhanate (1256–1335 AD)

 The terlig appears to have been fashionable in the Ilkhanate court.

 The terlig worn in the Ilkhanate were slightly different from the ones in the China's Yuan dynasty despite some similarities in terms of shapes and while some were also decorated with Central or East-Asian motifs (e.g. cloud collar designs, Central or East Asian-style dragons, phoenixes and flowers such as lotus, chrysanthemum) which were introduced in West Asia during the Mongol period.

 The terlig worn in the Ilkhnate regions had a combination of both Mongol and Islamic culture characteristics, such as roundel patterns and pseudo-Kufic inscription.
 The main differences from the Yuan dynasty terlig is the presence of tirāz bands in the forms of strips and in the way some of the clothing were worn together.
 The Islamic influences led to the implementation of bands (possibly reinforcement strips) along the shoulders and the arms.
 The terlig in the Ilkhanate was worn as an inner garment under a short-sleeved, outer coat.
-The waist-decoration also appears to have been less common in the Ilkhanate compared to its more common prevalence in the Yuan dynasty.
+The waist-decoration also appears to have been less common in the Ilkhanate than in the Yuan dynasty.
 The collars could also be found in different shapes, such standing collars; this marked another difference from those on the terligs worn in the Yuan dynasty.